 From utero, each child begins to hear their immediate world, and by 3 months, they develop a better handle of what is being read to them.
 At six years old, children use pictures and context to decipher unfamiliar words.
 While celebrating their ninth-year milestone, grade school children start analyzing texts for meaning, graduating to analyzing, synthesizing, and evaluating ideas from the text by high school.

 However, there is a lack of diverse and inclusive representation in children and teen literature.
-Publishing companies often focus on releasing predominately white, female, heterosexual, and non-disabled characters in youth literature.
+Publishing companies often focus on releasing predominantly white, female, heterosexual, and non-disabled characters in youth literature.
 Thus, displaying the need for advocacy and diverse, equitable, and inclusive representation in books and literary formats for youth readers.

 https://www.understood.org/en/articles/reading-skills-what-to-expect-at-different-ages?_sp=17c3c568-2beb-4d3a-be34-089caec77225.1653509624294#Babies_(ages_0%E2%80%9312_months)